 Whether professional players receive salaries or individual prize money from competitions, male athletes in basketball, golf, soccer, baseball and tennis make anywhere from 15% to nearly 100% more than female athletes.
 While compensation for women has improved over the past decade, the gap still extends to even the world’s highest-paid players.

-In 2010, golfer Tiger Woods made 124% more than tennis player Maria Sharapova.
-In 2019, little had changed: soccer star Lionel Messi made 125% more than tennis star Serena Williams.
+In 2012, boxer Floyd Mayweather made 103% more than tennis player Maria Sharapova.
+In 2022, little had changed: soccer star Lionel Messi made 87% more than tennis star Naomi Osaka.

 ---|---|---|

 While the pay disparity didn’t change, there is one aspect of the Forbes top-ten list that did.
-The top ten highest-paid women in 2019 were all tennis players when a decade ago the top-ten list included NASCAR, ice skating and golf.
+In 2023, the top ten highest-paid women were all tennis players, whereas a decade ago, the list included women in NASCAR, ice skating and golf.
 Tennis has made moves to increase equal pay between their male and female players, and today all four major tennis tournaments offer equal prize money.
 This is just one of the ways that professional sports are working to improve pay inequality.
-But as recent lawsuits and even Twitter battles show, we still have a ways to go.
+But as recent lawsuits and even X (formerly Twitter) battles show, we still have a ways to go.

 Let’s take a closer look at the professional athlete salary statistics for three sports that have made headlines when it comes to the gap in professional pay: basketball, soccer and tennis.